Why Volunteer at Village Home?

 To keep tuition affordable, and to be a part of the community, Village Home families participate in Community Duty (CD).
-Each family signs up for one CD duty per term, which is approximately 5 hours of time per term per family.
+Each family signs up for one Community Duty shift per term per family.
 An ADULT has to complete the Community Duty for a family (CD can be done by an adult friend or relative on behalf of another family).
 Families who do not want to do CD may buy-out (see Buy-Out below).

 Types of Community Duty Duties

 Daily Keeper Duties: These duties happen every day of the term for up to 5 hours a day.
 Sign up for ONE of these shifts per term.
 Our daily keepers will perform a variety of duties, and when you arrive on campus at your scheduled time, you check-in at the office for your assignments.
 Daily Keepers must be able to to light-cleaning and lift 20 pounds.
 Assignments may include things like cleaning, vacuuming, organizing, cleaning, running an errand, helping in a class, and more.

 Event Volunteers: These Community Duty tasks typically happen in 3-6 hour chunks of time, usually on evenings and weekends.
 Community events like Summerfest and campus clean-up days are examples of these duties.

 For Salem Campus families, browse the list of available community duties and sign up for a slot here.